 After going every year now, I have learned what is most important for us.
 However, each family is different, so take that into consideration and plan according to your overall goals for your homeschool.

 Local to the Pacific Northwest?
-Attend the Oregon Christian Home Education Conference on June 28th & 29th in Albany, Oregon!
+Attend the Oregon Christian Home Education Conference every year in Albany, Oregon!
 More info HERE.
 The OCEANetwork conference is an amazing two-day event that provides biblical encouragement & practical tips for homeschool families every year.
-Register HERE.

 How To Prepare For Your First Homeschool Convention